 To generate properties for a field, start typing the name of the field.
-ReSharper will suggest to create a read-only or a read-write property with the corresponding name according to your naming style:
+ReSharper will suggest creating a read-only or a read-write property with the corresponding name according to your naming style:

 After you accept the suggestion, the property body expands in the editor: